-The unit should be leveled and the wet well filled with water to the bottom of the inlet to help prevent the unit from shifting while the concrete is being poured.
+The unit should be leveled and the wet well filled with water to the bottom of the inlet to help prevent the unit from shifting while the concrete is being poured or when station is backfilled.
 The concrete must be vibrated to ensure there are no voids.

-If it is necessary to pour the
+If it is necessary to pour the concrete to a higher level then the inlet, the inlet must be sleeved with an 8" tube before pouring.